LCMS Stewardship Feature Story

 Are You Listening?

-Editor’s Note: Articles from LCMS Stewardship Ministry are hosted here on The Lutheran Witness site.
-Visit the “Ministry Features” page for monthly stewardship content.
+Editor’s note: Monthly articles from LCMS Stewardship Ministry are hosted here on The Lutheran Witness site.
+Visit the “Ministry Features” page each month for additional stewardship content.

 Steward leader, are you listening?